top of page

 Why cutting onions makes me cry

 Cutting onions causes the onion to emit a gas called syn-propanethial-S-oxide that creates sulfuric acid in our tears.
-Sulfuric acid is used during the manufacture of batteries, explosives, herbicides, and jet fuel.
+Sulfuric acid is used to manufacture batteries, explosives, herbicides, and jet fuel.
 At high enough concentrations, sulfuric acid reacts with your cells to remove the water from your skin, destroying it.
 The reaction creates heat, which can also cause burns.
 More onions, please!
 The chemical formula for sulfuric acid is H2SO4.
 It is pronounced: H, 2, S, "Oh," 4.
 This reminds me of a poem published in 1899 by Harry Graham:

 Little Willie's dead and gone.
 His face we'll see no more.
 For what he thought was H2O, Was H2SO4.